North–South Expressway Southern Route: Six-lane widening works

 The Senawang Interchange and the Ayer Keroh Interchange received new four lane sections in 2003.
-The Ayer Keroh Interchange had two-lane carriageways until 2009, when it was upgraded to three and four lanes, ending at Sungai Besi commencing again at E37 Kuala Lumpur–Seremban Expressway.
+The Ayer Keroh Interchange had two-lane carriageways until 2009, when it was widened to three and four lanes, ending at Sungai Besi commencing again at E37 Kuala Lumpur–Seremban Expressway.

 Phase 1: Seremban–Senawang

-In July, 2007, a six lane section from Kuala Lumpur to Seremban Interchange Exit 218 was extended to Senawang Interchange Exit 220.
+In July 2007, a six lane section from Kuala Lumpur to Seremban Interchange Exit 218 was extended to Senawang Interchange Exit 220.

 Phase 2: Seremban–Ayer Keroh

-The next phase of these works, the extension of the Senawang Interchange Exit 220 to the Ayer Keroh Interchange Exit 231 was completed in December, 2007.
+The next phase of these works, the extension of the Senawang Interchange Exit 220 to the Ayer Keroh Interchange Exit 231 was completed in December 2007.

 Fourth lane addition

 In July 2010, the operator, PLUS Expressways Berhad, announced that the government had awarded contracts to build a fourth lane on a stretch from Nilai (North) to Seremban.
 The construction was completed in 2015.

 Exit 236 Bukit Gambir Interchange

-An interchange between Tangkak and Pagoh Interchange was opened to traffic on 26 January 2014, there will be three interchange that will be linking from the interchanges to Muar, Johor.
+An interchange between Tangkak and Pagoh Interchange was opened to traffic on 26 January 2014, there will be three interchanges that will be linking from the interchanges to Muar, Johor.